--moz-user-focus CSS property is used to indicate whether the element can have the focus.
+-moz-user-focus CSS property is used to indicate whether an element can have the focus.

 By setting its value to

-ignore, you can disable focusing the element, which means that the user will not be able to activate the element.
-The element will be skipped in the tab sequence.
+ignore, you can disable focusing the element, which means that the user will not be able to activate the element, and the element will be skipped in the tab sequence.

 The default is

 none, which disables focussing on the element and removes focus on other elements if there is an attempt to select the element.

 /* Global values */

 -moz-user-focus = ignore | normal | none

 <input class="ignored" value="The user cannot focus on this element." />